frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Dawn came with the beat of drums.

 I pushed myself up from the floor, my shoulder screaming in protest.
 Sim stood his vigil at the arrow slit.
-Through the long night he had organized what defense we could manage, positioning the few guards we had, rationing our oil and arrows.
+Through the long night he had organized what defense we could manage, helping each man find where he could fight best, rationing our oil and arrows.

 “They’re moving.”
 Sim’s voice cut sharp and clear.
 “Ready yourselves!”